 Suicide Statistics in the USA

-COVID-19 has created an uptick in anxiety and our current social environment is making triggers more powerful.
-The feelings of hopelessness with little to no relief can lead to thoughts of suicide.
+The nation is facing a resurgence in COVID cases because of the Delta variant and Californians are facing seasonal wildfires and a drought.
+The feelings of hopelessness with little to no relief and individual life circumstances can lead to thoughts of suicide.
 According to the CDC, suicide is a classified public health problem because of its far-reaching effects:

 - In 2018, 10.7 million American adults seriously thought about suicide, 3.3 million made a plan, and 1.4 million attempted suicide.